 sudo and used the

-# cleanupsudo npm uninstall -g homebridge-config-ui-x # reinstallsudo npm install -g --unsafe-perm homebridge-config-ui-x
+# cleanup sudo npm uninstall -g homebridge-config-ui-x # reinstall sudo npm install -g --unsafe-perm homebridge-config-ui-x

 2. Accessories tab missing

-If the Accessories tab is not show then you are not running Homebridge in insecure mode.
+If the Accessories tab is not shown then you are not running Homebridge in insecure mode.
 See the Enabling Accessory Control wiki for details.
 If you have just enabled insecure mode make sure you have restarted Homebridge and refreshed the page in your browser.